FD Ideal Fault code meaning, causes & how to fix it

 The boiler’s pump controls the flow of water through it.
 The boiler pump can block or stop working and water flow can be stopped or obstructed.

-Your boiler’s shaft and bearings may have become worn over time.
+Your boiler pump can break as the shaft and bearings may have become worn over time.
 This is especially true for boilers that have been very noisy in recent years.

 Heating sludge can block the pump.
 Heating sludge, a mixture of rust and minerals, builds up around pipes.
 It can build up over time to form a thick mixture, which can block different boiler parts and prevent water from flowing.